calipho-sib/nextprot-docs/news/2022/06/28/New DSDMap project and release with Dravet syndrome variants and function predictions.md

 The SPARQL query examples NXQ_00255, NXQ_00271, and NXQ_00256 have been updated to take into account the changes in the naming of RDF entities (see below).

-Query NXQ_00141 has been removed as it no longer returns results.
+Queries NXQ_00134 and NXQ_00141 have been removed as they no longer returns results.

 ##Changes to the RDF